loilo/ico2png-cli/README.md

 $ ico2png path/to/ico/files
 ```

-The given path may either be pointing to a directory where the script looks for `.ico` files or be a glob string to find `.ico` files in a more advanced way.
+The given path may either

+* be a directory where the script looks for `.ico` files,
+* point to an `.ico` file directly or
+* be a glob string to find `.ico` files in a more advanced way.

 *Note:* You might have to put a glob string into quotes if it's containing any asterisks.